UDL-TF/DodgeballAirblastImprover/README.md

 - Requires TF2Dodgeball (`TF2Dodgeball.smx`) and `tf2attributes.smx`.
 - Only touches:
   - Pyro primary flamethrower in dodgeball.
-  - The `deflection size multiplier` attribute and the `airblast_deflect_projectiles_disabled` flag.
+  - The `deflection size multiplier` attribute.
-  - TF2Dodgeball’s rocket deflect handling via `TFDB_OnRocketDeflectPre`, and only to *reject* deflects that fall outside the configured sphere.
 - Does not:
   - Modify stock TF2 outside dodgeball.
-  - Alter damage, projectile paths, or rocket logic beyond cancelling a would-be deflect when it is outside the spherical cutoff.
+  - Alter damage, projectile paths, or rocket logic.
   - Add any client-side requirements.

 If TFDB or `tf2attributes` is missing or not ready, the plugin safely does nothing.